-In contrast to NoTears and GOLEM, Gran-DAG supports the modelling of nonlinear causal relationships \shortcite{GranDAG}.
-Since one of the experimental factors of our simulation framework is related to increasing percentage of nonlinear parent-child links in the ground truth graph, see Section \ref{subsec:erimentalfactors}, we include Gran-DAG in our empirical analysis.
-Gran-DAG can be regarded as an extention of both NoTears and GOLEM, as Gran-DAG utilizes log-likelihood objective function with hard trace-based \ac{DAG} constraint for causal discovery.
+In contrast to NoTears and GOLEM, Gran-DAG supports the modelling of nonlinear causal relationships \citep{GranDAG}.
+Gran-DAG can be regarded as an extension of both NoTears and GOLEM, as Gran-DAG utilizes a log-likelihood objective function with hard trace-based \ac{DAG} constraint for causal discovery.
 In contrast to GOLEM, Gran-DAG's score function does not contain the log-determinant term.
 Gran-DAG estimates the conditional distribution for each node in the graph given the remaining attributes using a Leaky ReLU-based \ac{MLP}.
 The continuous entries in the weighted adjacency matrix produced by Gran-DAG are obtained from the \ac{MLP}-path products of the trainable weights.
-Thus, if the trainable variables associated with input $X_i$ and output $X_j$ produce a path product of zero, the the node $X_j$ is said to be independent of input $X_i$.
+Thus, if the trainable variables associated with input $X_i$ and output $X_j$ produce a path product of zero, the node $X_j$ is said to be independent of input $X_i$.
 Contrary to both GOLEM and NoTears, Gran-DAG also applies preliminary neighbourhood search only if the passively observed dataset contains 50 nodes or more, in order to combat overfitting. \\